momentohq/momento-cli/README.md

 the appropriate installation steps above.

 ```
-# Sign up
-## AWS [available regions are us-west-2, us-east-1, ap-south-1, ap-northeast-1, eu-west-1]
-momento account signup aws --email <TYPE_YOUR_EMAIL_HERE> --region <TYPE_DESIRED_REGION>

-## GCP [available regions are us-east4, us-central1]
-momento account signup gcp --email <TYPE_YOUR_EMAIL_HERE> --region <TYPE_DESIRED_REGION>

-# Configure your account with the credentials in your email, plus default cache name and TTL
+# Configure your account with the auth token copied from the console
+# plus default cache name (`default-cache`) and TTL (600 seconds)
+# This will also create the cache `default-cache` in your account
 momento configure --quick

+# Set and Get values from your default cache, with default ttl
+momento cache set key value
+momento cache get key

-# Make a cache
+# Make a different cache
 momento cache create example-cache

-# Set and Get values from your cache
+# Set and Get values from a non-default cache with a different ttl
 momento cache set key value --ttl 100 --cache example-cache
 momento cache get key --cache example-cache
 ```

-Upon signing up, Momento sends a token to the email provided.
-This token uniquely identifies cache interactions.
-The token should be treated like a sensitive password and all essential care must be taken to ensure its secrecy.
-We recommend that you store this token in a secret vault like AWS Secrets Manager.

 ## Configure